 Laparoscopic nephroureterectomy: It is a surgical procedure in which the kidney and the ureter are removed.
 Laparoscopic nephroureterectomy is mainly used to treat patients who are suffering from transitional cell carcinoma of the ureter or kidney.
 Some of the risks of nephroureterectomy include infection, loss of blood and injury to the surrounding tissue and organs such as bowel, lung, vascular structures, spleen, liver, pancreas and gallbladder.

-Laparoscopic partial nephrectomy: This is surgical procedure which is used to remove the damaged part of a kidney.
+Laparoscopic partial nephrectomy: This is surgical procedure; which is used to remove the damaged part of a kidney.

-Laparoscopic partial nephrectomy is usually performed in patients suffering from a solid renal mass in a solitary kidney or compromised contralateral kidney, bilateral renal tumours, and those who have a normal contralateral kidney with localized renal tumours.
+Laparoscopic partial nephrectomy is usually performed in patients suffering from a solid renal mass in a solitary kidney or compromised contralateral kidney, bilateral renal tumours, and those who have a normal contralateral kidney with localized small renal tumours.

 Some of the potential risks of the surgery include infection, bleeding, hernias at incision sites, urinary incontinence, erection problems, urethrovesical anastomotic leakage, and injury to the surrounding tissue and organs.